RomanLukach/hw25/README_hw26.md

         - WrongPasswordAlert.ts
         - WrongPasswordRepeateAlert.ts

+4. Execution
+To run only login script use following command in terminal: npm run android.app -- --spec=tests/specs/app.login.spec.ts

-4. Terminal Log output (Windows 10):
+5. Terminal Log output (Windows 10):
 [emulator-5554 Android 13 #0-0]    ✓ No email - should not be able login
 [emulator-5554 Android 13 #0-0]    ✓ No Password - should not be able login
 [emulator-5554 Android 13 #0-0]    ✓ No email / No password - should not be able login